Königrufen: Slovenia

 Slovenian Tarock is played in three- and a four-player variants.
 The former is basically similar to Tapp Tarock, the latter to Königrufen.
 However, while in Austria today these are clearly two different games (and overlaps among players are rare), in Slovenia both variants are seen as part of the same game.
-While McLeod classifies it as "less baroque and much more competitive" than Königrufen, Robert Sedlaczek judges it as much more conservative, since card games were unpopular under Communism and therefore could not develop strongly.
+McLeod classifies it as "less baroque and much more competitive" than Königrufen.

 In contrast to Austrian Königrufen, one or two cards may be picked up from the talon during the auction.
 There is no Solo Rufer with a hidden talon – after Rufer with a card from the talon, the next higher contract is the game alone against the others with three talon cards.
 The term Solo stands here for games played as a soloist against the others, thus corresponds to the Dreier in Königrufen.
 The Bettler has a very high game value (70 points), between that of Solo One (60) and Solo Without (80); Open Bettler has an even higher game value of 90 points.

 Slovenian Tarock keeps the excess points as in Tappen, something rarely seen in modern Königrufen.